Is the Support You Get Holding You Back?

 But there’s a great way to stack the odds in your favor, expand your possibilities, and increase the likelihood you’ll get where you want to go.
 And it’s as easy as doing with support what you could not do alone.
 Better actions are made more sustainable by charging them with the energy of ample support.”

 And how do we define ample support on the path of active authenticity?
-It’s support that does two things: 1. keeps you moving forward, and 2. keeps you moving forward with balance.
+It’s support that does two things:

-On this path, support is meant to make us feel better, but if it stops there, it’s not really what we would call ample support.
-Because a significant part of real support is feeling things change, and change in the direction you want them to go.
+Support is meant to make us feel better, but if it stops there, it’s not really what we call ample support.

 If we’re not careful, we can use support as a “codependent fix” – use it to keep us idling exactly where we are.
-And while it’s appropriate at times to linger and absorb an experience, too much lingering can lead to avoidance of the next, and enlivening, thing.

 So ample support is support that moves us forward.
+The second part of ample support is moving forward with balance.

 Now what does that mean?

-If we’re moving forward, but moving forward with too much stress, as in white-knuckling it, or if we’re moving forward but at the expense of other valued things in life, then we’re not moving forward with balance.
-If we’re moving forward, but we have too much anxiety while moving forward, or too much doubt, or resentment, then we’re not moving forward with balance.
-And just a side-note here.
-All the words I just used to describe an unbalanced state?
-When they describe your actual experience, you can follow your experience to discover what will restore your sense of balance.
+If we’re moving forward, but moving forward with too much stress, as in white-knuckling it, or if we’re moving forward but at the expense of other things we value, then we’re not moving forward with balance.